-Community Strength: Young residents lifting spirits
+Community Strength: Young residents lifting spirits with posters; young seamstress making masks for medical staff; Giant Springs Elementary hosting ‘bear hunt’

 It’s Friday and the sun is shining so for as long as this pandemic continues, The Electric is going to try to a roundup of positive community activities on Fridays.